US Interest Rate, Election Uncertainy Hit Stock Market Sentiment - UrduPoint

 US Interest Rate, Election Uncertainy Hit Stock Market Sentiment

-European and US stock markets dropped on Tuesday after gains for Chinese indices, as traders sought to ascertain the outlook for US interest rates ahead of the presidential electio
+European and US stock markets dipped on Tuesday, as traders sought to ascertain the outlook for US interest rates ahead of the presidential election

-Investor focus was also on company earnings, as gold and oil prices continued to win support from Middle East tensions.
+Investors also focused on company earnings, as gold and oil prices continued to rise on the back of Middle East tensions.

 "A mix of continuing unrest in the Middle East and uncertainty over the US election casts a cautious shadow over markets," noted Derren Nathan, head of equity research at Hargreaves Lansdown.